tanyareuben/storefront-service/README.md

 ### Guides

 The APIs are built using Spring Boot.
-The following Guides will help you understand how to build Services wigth springboot Using JPA as the Data Access mechanism.
+The following Guides will help you understand how to build Services with springboot Using JPA as the Data Access mechanism.
 The data base used is MySQL